ThomasNewton03/SH09-Team-Project/README.md

 First add an image into the Image folder of the assets next click on the image (This should open the inspector on the right side of the screen).
 At the top of the inspector there should be a field called Texture Type on this select Sprite (2D and UI).
 NOTE: You must click off of the image and agree to the change before it will change to the sprite.

+## How to modify project settings

+For changes such as the name of the app or icon, these can be changed by going into Edit then Project Settings then Player, once in Player you can see the product name, company name and version which can all be changed.
+The icon can be changed by going to Icon from Player, then expanding Adaptive (API 26) icons then change the icon by selecting and replacing the images labeled Background and Foreground in xxxhdpi (432x432px).
+To edit the Splash Logo which shows the icon after launching the app, you have to go from Player to Splash Image, then Logos, our logo is below the "made with unity logo", you can change the image or add other images as icons as well.

+## Information about Prefabs and Scenes

+Unity projects depend on [Scenes](https://docs.unity3d.com/Manual/CreatingScenes.html), each scene is a different environment where all the objects related to that scene are going to be.
+There can only be 1 one person (1 device) working on a scene at a time.
+For our project we have 3 scenes, the intro scene which holds the intro page, the main scene which holds the different pages and their UI, and lastly the map scene which handles the map.

+We also make use of [Prefabs](https://docs.unity3d.com/Manual/Prefabs.html) in our project.
+Prefabs are ready made objects that can be reused in the project, such as the GUNDAM models and the GUNDAM inventory objects.

 ## Project status

 This project from April 2024 and beyond is no longer required to be maintained by the original developers on this project, but further development from the UofG Games Lab will occur.
 Contributions will take place in the public repository and those wishing to work on further development should contact Timothy Peacock.